Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Background and Definitions

 Using the Taylor-series expansion

 yields

 where

 In the second line of \eqref{smallvar}, we used the Taylor-series approximation $\sqrt{1+x^{2}}\approx 1 + x^{2}/2$.
-From Eq.~\eqref{smallvar}, we can now clearly see how variances around the mean of the perturbations of the locked phase $\theta_{p}$ reduce the magnitude of the order parameter $r_{p}(t)$ below $1$ and introduce temporal variations.
-We also anticipate that if we also allow the perturbations $\tilde{\theta}_{j}$ to vary slowly, then $r_{p}(t)$ should also vary slowly.
+From Eq.~\eqref{smallvar}, we can now see clearly how variances around the mean of the perturbations of the locked phase $\theta_{p}$ reduce the magnitude of the order parameter $r_{p}(t)$ below $1$ and introduce temporal variations.
+We also anticipate that if the perturbations $\tilde{\theta}_{j}$ vary slowly, then $r_{p}(t)$ should also vary slowly.

+The issues that arise from the above choice of order parameter have inspired efforts, such as the use of topological data analysis \cite{topaz2015}, to apply data-analysis techniques to study order parameters in complex systems.
+Moreover, in addition to the global order parameter that we employ, one can calculate other order parameters to examine localized locking in subsets of oscillators~\cite{arenas2007sync,buzna2009sync,sedina}.
+Applying a DMD approach with these alternative order parameters is worthwhile to explore in future research efforts.